aaron-G18/dice-game/README.md

 need to style page and make functions for claculating totals depending on how you want to score the roll/what category.
+Need to make hold/release buttons hide on 3rd roll.

 # Getting Started with Create React App